lirtsman/devhelper-cli/README.md

 ## Local Development Environment

-When you run `shielddev-cli localenv init`, the CLI:
+When you run `devhelper-cli localenv init`, the CLI:

 1. Checks for required tools (Podman, Kind, Dapr CLI, Temporal CLI)
 2. Validates their functionality
 3. Creates a configuration file (localenv.yaml) that remembers the tools and enabled components

-When you run `shielddev-cli localenv start`, the CLI:
+When you run `devhelper-cli localenv start`, the CLI:

 1. Loads the configuration file if it exists
 2. Verifies Podman is available and can run containers